theapexlab/serverless-icebreaker/README.md

 Upon first run, it creates a `cst-config.json` with the default settings for SST in the root of the project.

-If the lambda is not minified on build time the imported node-modules are commented like this ` // node_modules/...` , so this app basically counts the occurrences of the same imports, and if the file size is over 20MB (can be changed in `cst-config.json`) the developer gets a warning, and the three most used libs in the lambda.
+If the lambda is not minified on build time the imported node-modules are commented like this ` // node_modules/...` , so this app basically counts the occurrences of the same imports, and if the file size is over 20MB (can be changed in `cst-config.json`) the developer gets an error, and the three most used libs in the lambda.

 ## Configuration